-All of the comments cards we received, and the patient we spoke with, made positive remarks about the staff's caring and helpful attitude.
+All of the feedback we received from patients was positive and referred to the staff's caring and helpful attitude.
 Patients indicated that they felt comfortable and relaxed with their dentist and that they were made to feel at ease during consultations and treatments.
-Patients who were nervous about dental treatment indicated that their dentist was calm, worked with them, listened to their concerns, and gave them reassurance throughout the processes of the dental treatments.
-We also observed staff were welcoming and helpful when patients arrived for their appointment or made enquiries over the phone.
+We observed staff were welcoming and helpful when patients arrived for their appointment or made enquiries over the phone.

 Staff were aware of the importance of protecting patients' privacy and dignity.
-The treatment rooms were situated away from the main waiting area and we saw that the doors were closed at all times when patients were having treatment.
-Conversations between patients and the dentist could not be heard from outside the rooms, which protected patient's privacy.
+The treatment rooms were situated away from the main waiting area and the staff told us that the doors were closed at all times when patients were having treatment.
+We observed this to be the case throughout the day of the inspection.

 Staff understood the importance of data protection and confidentiality and had received training in information governance.
-Patients' dental care records were stored in paper and electronic formats.
+Patients' dental care records were stored in an electronic format.
 Records stored on the computer were password protected and regularly backed up.
-Paper records were stored in locked filing cabinets.